 You can prepare and schedule some of your tweets in advance using a social media scheduling service, for example, TweetDeck, Sprout Social, or Buffer.
 More sophisticated platforms, which allow multiple users to schedule content like Buffer and Hootsuite give non-profit organisations a 50% discount.
 Hootsuite also offers a complimentary service to help you improve your social media marketing.

 Research into what makes people engage with content on Twitter shows time and time again that images are everything.
 Images help to capture the attention of your followers when scrolling through their feed, an engaging image helps to reiterate your message amongst the many other competing tweets.

 Test, test, test

 To find out what inspires and resonates with your audience you can run a few tests.
-Create tweets with different themes and tones and see which ones land well and which ones don't.
+Create tweets with different themes and tones, and see which ones perform well and which ones don't.

-You measure your results using Twitter analytics, which is simple to use and captures the impressions and engagements each of your tweets achieve.
-This is a good blog to get you started.
+You can measure your results using Twitter Analytics, which is simple to use and captures the impressions and engagements each of your tweets achieve.
+This Hubspot blog is a good read to get you started.

 Testing will give you a better idea of what your audience will respond to and can also inform the content you create on your blog or news feed.